Bridgend Sports RFC: 2018 - 2019 / The 80th Anniversary Season

 The Junior Section of the Club also played their part with the U12's winning the District D GMG Cup and the U15s making the semi-finals of the Ospreys Cup.
-In the 2018/2019 season the Club were delighted when an under 7’s player from 12 years ago, Zac Hemsley, who registered on the first day of our Mini’s season played for our first team.
+In the 2018/2019 season, an under 7’s player from 12 years ago, Zac Hemsley, who registered on the first day of the Mini’s season, played for the first team.